letiantech/pipeline/README.md

-# gpool
+# pipeline
-go routine pool
+go pipeline is used to process data flow in pipeline mode